Hylton History, Family Crest & Coats of Arms

 - James Harvey Hylton (1934-2018), American stock car racing driver, two-time winner in NASCAR Winston Cup Series, 1966 NASCAR Grand National Rookie of the Year

 - Tracy W. Hylton (b.
 1922), American politician, Member of West Virginia State Senate 9th District, 1965-72, 1987-90

-- Kenneth N. Hylton, American Democrat politician, Candidate in primary for Judge, Michigan Court of Appeals 1st District, 1964; Vice-chair of Michigan Democratic Party, 1969-73
+- Kenneth N. Hylton, American Democratic Party politician, Candidate in primary for Judge, Michigan Court of Appeals 1st District, 1964; Vice-chair of Michigan Democratic Party, 1969-73

-- J. R. Hylton, American Democrat politician, Wyoming Democratic State Chair, 1923-27; Member of Democratic National Committee from Wyoming, 1939
+- J. R. Hylton, American Democratic Party politician, Wyoming Democratic State Chair, 1923-27; Member of Democratic National Committee from Wyoming, 1939

 - George P. Hylton Jr., American Republican politician, Delegate to Republican National Convention from Virginia, 1956, 1960

 - Gary H. Hylton, American politician, Mayor of Logan, West Virginia, 1983

 - C. D. Hylton, American Republican politician, Candidate for West Virginia State Senate 10th District, 1974

 - Jane Hylton (1927-1979), born Audrey Gwendolene Clark, an English actress who appeared in 30 films